A Local’s Guide to Winter Activities in Chicago

 It only happens on select Sundays, so check the website for their schedule if you’re interested.
 Bring your own shopping bags if you’re here for more than window shopping, too.
 The city’s big on reducing waste.

-21. Yuk it up at Chicago’s best comedy clubs.
+Yuk it up at Chicago’s best comedy clubs.

 Chicago’s comedy scene doesn’t hibernate.
 Yes, that’s a real photo of me with Eugene Levy at an anniversary engagement at The Second City.
 I got to meet Danny Pudi and Fred Willard at the same event, so if that does anything for you, I love that.

 The point here is that Chicago has a stellar comedy scene.
 The Second City is the biggest name, but you have options if this is what you came here for.
-Here are a few more of my faves:

 • The Comedy Bar: Tucking into some stand-up comedy while indulging in a full menu from Gino’s East feels very Chicago.
 No, it’s not my favorite deep-dish pizza, but evenings here are always full of laughs.
-Come back in the warmer months for outside seating and a different kind of experience.

 • Zanies: Up-and-coming comedians and veteran comics alike love coming to Zanies, one of the city’s top stand-up venues.
 The club in Old Town has changed very little since its opening more than 30 years ago.
-That may be good or bad depending on what you’re after.
-Expect a two-drink minimum either way.

-22. Take in some theater.
+Take in some theater.

 If live theater is more your speed, the scene in Chicago is an impressive one.

-The Goodman Theatre is the first stop for all kinds of big names on their way to Broadway.
 Brian lived right next to this one for a bit, and his building was also where those big names stayed during their runs at the Goodman.
 We both had a run-in with Philip Seymour Hoffman in the lobby while he was doing The Long Red Road.

 For the biggest musicals and Broadway right here in Chicago, check out:

-23. Go to a live show.
+Go to a live show.

-As with its comedy scene and its live theater, Chicago has plenty of indoor venues suitable for live musical acts big and small.
 If you love a good hole-in-the-hall, head to the Empty Bottle in Ukrainian Village.
 Those who love true crime won’t want to miss the Green Mill, a cash-only lounge that was once a favorite of Al Capone.

 Want something with a bit more caché but that still feels quite intimate?
 The Metro rewards those who brave Wrigleyville with a venue that has hosted the Smashing Pumpkins, Fall Out Boy, and Chance the Rapper.

 I’m mostly kidding about being brave in Wrigleyville.
-The neighborhood just makes me feel so old.
+The neighborhood just makes me feel SO old.

 Outdoor Winter Activities in Chicago

-24. Celebrate the holidays with three different Christkindlmarkets.
+Celebrate the holidays with three different Christkindlmarkets.

 Chicago’s holiday markets are often recognized as some of the best in the country.
 Some would say they even compete with the European markets.
 I don’t buy that now that I’ve been, but there’s only one way for you to find out.